Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Hierarchical forecasting methods

 \section{Hierarchical forecasting methods}

-In this section, we describe the TD, BU, MO and MinT methods for time series hierarchical forecasting.
-These methods are widely used in literature, and a detailed discussion of their advantages and drawbacks can be found in \cite{petropoulos2022forecasting}.
+Reconciliation towards coherent forecasts of hierarchical time series can be largely broken down into four categories: bottom-up (BU), top-down (TD), middle-out (MO) and combination (COM).
+In the BU paradigm, base forecasts are produced at the bottom level of the hierarchy, and are summed to give forecasts for higher level nodes in the hierarchy.
+In the TD paradigm, base forecasts are performed on the root node, and the historical proportionality of the lower-level nodes are used to disaggregate the forecast \cite{gross1990disaggregation}.
+The MO method performs base forecasts at an intermediate level.
+Then, the forecasts are summed upwards on the hierarchy, and historical proportions are used to disaggregate forecasts to lower-level nodes.
+Forecasts of the BU, TD and MO paradigms are inherently coherent, that is, forecasts at every level sum to give values which are consistent with the aggregation structure.

+The COM method produces forecasts at multiple levels of the hierarchy and taps into the information across all levels to perform reconciliation \cite{wickramasuriya2019optimal}.
+One distinguished method within the COM paradigm is the trace minimization (MinT) algorithm.
+MinT has a strong theoretical foundation \cite{wickramasuriya2019optimal}, and has empirically shown to improve forecast accuracies in several studies \cite{wickramasuriya2019optimal, ATHANASOPOULOS2023, DIFONZO202313}.
+However, it has been suggested that MinT may provide inadequate forecasts when in-sample errors do not represent post-sample accuracy of the baseline forecast models, or when the hierarchy of interest places more emphasis on some levels than others \cite{abolghasemi2022machine}.

 We provide herein a basic overview of the methods, and the notations and parameters used in this study.
-For a thorough pedagogical introduction to the methods, please see \cite{hyndman2018forecasting}.
+We adopt the notations proposed by \cite{hyndman2022}.
+Let a hierarchical time series be a multivariate time series denoted by $\mathbf{y}_{1},\cdots,\mathbf{y}_{T}$ satisfying linear constraints that reflect some known structure.
 An example time series hierarchy is given in Figure \ref{fig:hierarchy}.
-To such a hierarchy, we define the following parameters, in which bold variables signify vectors:\\
+To such a hierarchy, we define the following parameters, in which bold variables signify vectors or matrices:\\